In this tutorial, you will learn how to configure the Surfshark VPN tunnel on your OpenWRT router.

 Now create a new network interface.
 Note that there are two ways to do this, and we do not recommend doing them both at the same time.

 uci commit network

 The file /etc/config/network should contain the following appended strings:

 option ifname 'tun0'

-5. Create a new firewall zone and add forwarding rule from LAN to VPN:
+Create a new firewall zone as show below and add the forwarding rule from LAN to VPN:

 uci add firewall zone

 uci set firewall.@zone[-1].name='vpnfirewall'

 uci add_list firewall.@zone[-1].network='surfsharktun'